yaleqc/github-basics/part6-pull_requests/README.md

 If you don't need to make any changes, the reviewer will approve the PR, and the changes will either be automatically merged in, the reviewer can do it, or you can do it yourself!

 **Note:** If your branch has gotten out of sync with the master branch, you may get a **merge conflict**.
-To avoid this, make sure your personal branch up to date with master by running:
+To avoid this, make sure your personal branch up to date with master by runing:
 ```
 git checkout <your_branch>
 git fetch origin